jasoromir/movie-recommender-streamlit/README.md

 ## Components
 ![App interface](/images/display.png "Display APP")

-Streamlit -> Display the app (working on deployment) SQLite3 -> For easier and faster access to the database BeautifulSoup -> Parsing data from the web
+Streamlit -> Display the app (working on deployment)
+SQLite3 -> For easier and faster access to the database
+BeautifulSoup -> Parsing data from the web

 ````python
 pip install -r requirements.txt
 pip3 install -r requirements.txt
 ````

-## Recommendation systems
+## Types of recommendations

 * **Content-based recommenders:** suggest similar items based on a particular item.
 This system uses item metadata, such as genre, director, description, actors, etc. for movies, to make these recommendations.
 The general idea behind these recommender systems is that if a person likes a particular item, he or she will also like an item that is similar to it.
 And to recommend that, it will make use of the user's past item metadata.
 A good example could be YouTube, where based on your history, it suggests you new videos that you could potentially watch.